mikejhouseman/Homewrecker2/README.md

     ```json
     {
-      "message": "Booking couldn't be found"
+      "message": "Booking could not be found"
     }
     ```